Blog · How To Walk the Brooklyn Bridge From Manhattan and Brooklyn

 If you weren’t already planning on it, I hope this blog makes you reconsider walking the Brooklyn Bridge.
 Some people feel it’s unnecessary, while I say it’s’ truly one of my favorite things you can do in NYC.
 There’s a reason it’s considered one of the most impressive bridges in the world.

 But why stop there?
-Take a tour of the more residential neighborhoods in New York.
+Take a NYC bus tour of the more residential neighborhoods in New York.
 With the help of our friendly, local guides you can feel comfortable exploring some of the most interesting, and less touristy, areas of the city.